Furnished lettings: Renewals basis: 2012-13 and earlier

 Under Extra Statutory Concession B47, the cost of replacing plant and machinery supplied with the property could be claimed as an expense where neither the 10% wear and tear allowance nor plant and machinery capital allowances are claimed.
 The renewals allowance was also available for unfurnished property.

 Under the terms of the concession, whatever basis is chosen had to be followed consistently.
 It was not possible to chop and change between the wear and tear allowance and the renewals allowance from year to year.

 The amount to be allowed was the actual cost of the replacements excluding any additions or improvements, and after deducting the scrap value or sale price of the items replaced.
 The cost of the original items was not expenditure on renewals and was not allowable.

-Malcolm replaces a washing machine in a flat he lets.
-He sells the old washing machine for £20 and buys a washer dryer costing £559 to replace it.
+Malcolm replaced a washing machine in a flat he let.
+He sold the old washing machine for £20 and bought a washer dryer costing £559 to replace it.
 The cost of buying a new washing machine like the old one would have been £399.

-Malcolm deducts from the £559 both the £20 received for the old machine and the £160 that represents the difference in cost between a washing machine and a washer dryer.
-His renewals deduction is therefore £379.
+Malcolm deducted from the £559 both the £20 received for the old machine and the £160 that represented the difference in cost between a washing machine and a washer dryer.
+His renewals deduction was therefore £379.